datamade/parserator/README.md

 * [usaddress](https://github.com/datamade/usaddress) - Our first probabilistic parser and the basis for the parserator toolkit, it parses any address in the United States.
 [Read our blog post on how it works](http://datamade.us/blog/parsing-addresses-with-usaddress/).
 * [probablepeople](https://github.com/datamade/probablepeople) - Parser for romanized person names.

+Try out these parsers on our [web interface](http://parserator.datamade.us/)!

 ## When is a probabalistic parser useful?
 A probabilistic parser is particularly useful for sets of strings that have common structure/patterns, but can deviate from those patterns in ways that are difficult to anticipate with hard coded rules.